giselatome/starter-academic/content/project/2013_galician_bilingualism/index.md

 ---
-title: "The role of social factors in bilingual speech processing: the case of Galician New Speakers"
+title: "The role of social factors in bilingual speech processing: the case of Galician New Speakers."
 summary:
 tags:
 - Bilingual speech processing